processone/docs.ejabberd.im/content/admin/guide/security.md

-[`epmd (Erlang Port Mapper Daemon)`](https://erlang.org/doc/man/epmd.html) is a small name server included in Erlang/OTP and used by Erlang programs when establishing distributed Erlang communications. `ejabberd` needs `epmd` to use `ejabberdctl` and also when clustering `ejabberd` nodes.
+[`epmd (Erlang Port Mapper Daemon)`](https://erlang.org/doc/man/epmd.html) is a small name server included in Erlang/OTP and used by Erlang programs when establishing distributed Erlang communications. ejabberd needs `epmd` to use `ejabberdctl` and also when clustering ejabberd nodes.
 This small program is automatically started by Erlang, and is never stopped.
-If `ejabberd` is stopped, and there aren't any other Erlang programs running in the system, you can safely stop `epmd` if you want.
+If ejabberd is stopped, and there aren't any other Erlang programs running in the system, you can safely stop `epmd` if you want.

-`ejabberd` runs inside an Erlang node.
-To communicate with `ejabberd`, the script `ejabberdctl` starts a new Erlang node and connects to the Erlang node that holds `ejabberd`.
+ejabberd runs inside an Erlang node.
+To communicate with ejabberd, the script `ejabberdctl` starts a new Erlang node and connects to the Erlang node that holds ejabberd.
 In order for this communication to work, `epmd` must be running and listening for name requests in the port 4369.
 You should block the port 4369 in the firewall in such a way that only the programs in your machine can access it, or configure the option `ERL_EPMD_ADDRESS` in the file `ejabberdctl.cfg`.

-If you build a cluster of several `ejabberd` instances, each `ejabberd` instance is called an `ejabberd` node.
-Those `ejabberd` nodes use a special Erlang communication method to build the cluster, and EPMD is again needed listening in the port 4369.
-So, if you plan to build a cluster of `ejabberd` nodes you must open the port 4369 for the machines involved in the cluster.
+If you build a cluster of several ejabberd instances, each ejabberd instance is called an ejabberd node.
+Those ejabberd nodes use a special Erlang communication method to build the cluster, and EPMD is again needed listening in the port 4369.
+So, if you plan to build a cluster of ejabberd nodes you must open the port 4369 for the machines involved in the cluster.
 Remember to block the port so Internet doesn't have access to it.